 Attorney Mike Sherman is a former Pennsylvania State Police Attorney who can make a difference in these cases.

-This is why you need to take this speeding violation very seriously and get professional legal help.
-Attorney Mike Sherman has been helping truck drivers for years and has successfully helped many of them reduce their fines, reduce their charges, and keep them on road.
+This is why you need to take this speeding violation seriously and get professional legal help.
+Attorney Mike Sherman has been helping truck drivers for years and has successfully helped many reduce their fines, reduce their charges, and keep them on road.

 Here is an example of a real case of a client who chose Attorney Mike Sherman: